Do You Have Questions About Qualifying?

 - 30 year fixed rate mortgage

 The USDA Guaranteed Rural Development loan is a great option if you're buying in an eligible census tract.
-This loan program offers 100% financing, and even allows you to financing closing costs if the appraisal comes in higher than the sales price.
+This loan program offers 100% financing and even allows you to finance closing costs if the appraisal comes in higher than the sales price.

 USDA loans offer the security of a 30 year fixed at a low interest and low mortgage insurance rate.
-The USDA 100% loan is challenging to underwrite and tend to be more strict than FHA, VA or even Conventional mortgage loans in some cases.
+The USDA 100% loan is challenging to underwrite and tends to be more strict than FHA, VA, or even Conventional mortgage loans in some cases.

 There are 3 different income calculations and compensating factors play a big factor in any debt to income ratio over 43%.